How to book a course?

 You have access for 6 months after you have been granted access to the course.

-Regarding the online course in Hot Work - you only have 30 days to complete the course after you have started the course.
+Regarding the online course in Hot Work - you only have 30 days to complete the course after you have started the online course.

 You can start immediately after you get access.